 Of course, not every Christmas activity needs to have an educational component.
 The point is not to take the season so seriously that every moment is forced to serve an academic purpose.
 While I don’t want to shirk our homeschool studies, it’s equally important to have some Christmas fun simply for the pleasure of it!

-As the year comes to an end, I want to know my family and I have savored the Christmas season and forged precious memories.
+As the year comes to an end, I want to know that my family and I have savored the Christmas season and forged precious memories.
 If we focus so much on school work that we forsake the fun and meaningful aspects of Christmas, we've wasted an opportunity as a homeschool family.
 You only have so many Christmases with your children under your roof.
 Cherish each one!

 Three Advent Unit Study Kits